mohankrishnanvasudevan/OnlineBookStore/README.md

 ```

 By default application is configured with in-memory data source. you can find the DB scripts in src/main/resources/
-you can chnage the database to pointing to your prefered one by chnaging datasource properties in src/main/resources/application.properties
+you can change the database pointing to your prefered one by changing datasource properties in src/main/resources/application.properties

 Swagger URL:: http://localhost:8080/swagger-ui/index.html#/